When you import instrument data into LabKey server, assay tools allow you to create a detailed assay design

 - Click Add Field

 - Enter the Name "InstrumentSetting".

-- Click the Type field, select Integer in the popup and click Apply.
+- Click the button for the Type field, select Integer in the popup and click Apply.

-- Enter the Description: "The configuration settings on the instrument."
+- Enter the Description: "The configuration setting on the instrument."

 - Click Save & Close.

 - Your new assay design is now saved and ready to use.
 We can use it to import as many runs as we like from spreadsheets with the same structure.
-On the Assay Dashboard tab, you will now see GenericAssay on the assay list on the main Assay Tutorial page.
+You will now see GenericAssay on the assay list on the main Assay Tutorial page.